-When you install or upgrade to Tanium Core Platform 7.4 or later, TLS is enabled by default on the platform servers (you cannot disable it) and on Tanium Clients.
-For more details about TLS, and the steps to enable or disable TLS on the clients or on servers running version 7.3 or earlier, see Tanium Core Platform Deployment Reference Guide: Setting up TLS communication.
+When you install or upgrade to Tanium Core Platform 7.4 or later, TLS is enabled by default for communication among platform components.
+For more details about TLS, and the steps to enable or disable it, see Tanium Core Platform Deployment Reference Guide: Setting up TLS communication.

-Tanium keys apply only to communication among Tanium Core Platform components.
-Your enterprise public key infrastructure (PKI) governs the security of non-Tanium communication among the endpoints in your network, regardless of whether Tanium Clients are installed on them.
+Tanium keys secure only Tanium traffic.
+Your enterprise public key infrastructure (PKI) governs the security of non-Tanium traffic among the endpoints in your network.

 You require the Administrator reserved role to manage Tanium keys.

-To manage the keys that secure Hypertext Transfer Protocol Secure (HTTPS) connections from user systems to the Tanium Console or API, and between the Tanium Server and Module Server, see Tanium Core Platform Deployment Reference Guide: Securing Tanium Console, API, and Module Server access.
+To manage the keys that secure connections among Tanium Core Platform components through Hypertext Transfer Protocol Secure (HTTPS) instead of the Tanium Protocol, see Tanium Core Platform Deployment Reference Guide: Securing Tanium Console, API, and Module Server access.

-For details about the key that is used to authenticate content files that you import into the Tanium Server, see Authenticating content files.
+For details about the keys that are used to sign and authenticate content files that you import into the Tanium Server, see Authenticating content files.